- Here’s our quick pro tip for picking thickness planers

 Although handheld models offer the advantage of portability and convenience, bench planers are more suitable for high-volume jobs.

-Bench planers also have features such as depth stop settings that make it easier to get more accurate results.
+Additionally, bench planers have attributes such as depth stop settings that make it easier to get more accurate results.

 Features to research